DjangoGirls/tutorial/en/django_installation/instructions.md

 ### Installing packages with requirements

-A requirements file keep a list of dependencies to be installed using `pip install`:
+A requirements file keeps a list of dependencies to be installed using `pip install`:

 First create a `requirements.txt` file inside of `djangogirls/` folder: